Fugitive dust: Sources

 Fugitive dust results from dry conditions where there is insufficient moisture content in the ground to maintain adhesion and hold the soil together.
 Particulate matter (PM) then enters the atmosphere through the action of wind, vehicular movement, or other activities.

 Areas with dryland or desert climates, especially when combined with high winds, have more severe problems of fugitive dust.
 Dry and disturbed surfaces can release wind-borne fugitive dust for many months before there is sufficient rainfall to coagulate the soil, this includes the dust Bulldust.
 Large-scale fugitive dust driven by gust fronts creates a dust storm.

 Surfaces susceptible to fugitive dust emissions are both natural and man-made.
-Specific sources include open fields and parking lots, paved and unpaved roads, agricultural fields, construction sites, unenclosed storage piles, and material transfer systems..
+Specific sources include open fields and parking lots, paved and unpaved roads, agricultural fields, construction sites, unenclosed storage piles, and material transfer systems.
 Surface mining operations are also sources of fugitive dust as a result of many mining operations including haul roads, tailing piles, drilling, blasting, the removal of overburden and the actual mineral extraction.

 In 1995, 28 percent of fugitive dust in the US originated from unpaved roads, 23 percent from construction sites, 19 percent agricultural, 15 percent from paved roads, 5 percent from wind erosion, 1 percent from mining according to the EPA.

-Effects
+In addition to outdoor dust sources, numerous indoor dust sources also exist, often in manufacturing and similar industries.
+Examples of this include the metalworking process which incorporates different forms of grinding, cutting, and polishing, various food industries like sugar, spices, and grains, and even the pharmaceutical industry during packaging or production.
+In order to reduce the possibility of different hazards brought upon by indoor fugitive dusts, prevention must be a top priority.

+There are two general kinds of hazards associated with airborne dusts- combustible dust scenarios and health effects.

+Combustible dust hazards

+The presence of indoor dust creates the potential for combustible dust explosions.
+Several factors are required for this to occur.
+The "Dust Explosion Pentagon" lists oxygen, heat, fuel, dispersion, and confinement as these key elements.
+No dust explosion could take place if just one were missing.
+One important thing to note is that not all fugitive dusts are flammable but should be tested to find if it is a potential hazard.
+There are also materials that may not be flammable in larger chunks but become a threat when reduced to dust particles.

+Dust explosion incidents primarily occur in two separate stages.
+The initial deflagration usually takes place within machinery or an enclosed area.
+This can disturb dust which has settled or damage surrounding equipment.
+The second explosion then has the potential to be far more destructive since more dust is dispersed and ready to ignite.

+Examples of combustible dust disasters include: